 Apple season is coming into full swing, so it is the perfect time to make this apple bourbon BBQ sauce recipe.
 This easy fruit-based BBQ sauce is loaded with apple flavor – from fresh grated apple and apple cider to apple cider vinegar for a bit of tanginess.
-Try it on pork, chicken, or burgers.
+Try it on chicken, burgers or use this sauce to make apple bourbon pulled pork.

 I’ll give you variations and substitutions where I can, plus helpful tips and tricks for success.
 Read on for this info as well as the recipe.
 If you’d like to skip straight to the recipe, use the jump to recipe button at the top of the post.